 Global film: one European and one from outside Europe to develop your analytical skills within unique contexts.
 The core elements of film are explored in depth.

-Documentary film: focussing on critical debate and filmmakers’ theories on the significance of documentary filmmaking.
+Documentary film: focusing on critical debate and filmmakers’ theories on the significance of documentary filmmaking.

 Silent cinema to identify the critical debates around the early film form.

 Experimental film: identifying narrative theory and aspects of the auteur.

 Component 3 - Creative Production